bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

 BIMData API is a tool to interact with your models stored on BIMData's servers.
 Using the API, you can manage your projects, the clouds, upload your IFC files, manage them and retrieve and update data from your models through endpoints.

-BIMData API follows this general principles:
+BIMData API follows these general principles:

 * All API access is over HTTPS
 * All non-binary data is sent and received as JSON